Trustroots/mediawiki-nostr-auth/README.md

 # mediawiki nostr auth extension

-There is just boilerplate code here for now.

 This extension should enable people to log into mediawiki with their nostr identity.

 ## path forward